TigerIS12024/KPWEA-info-channel/Build.md

 - The Operating System needs to run in a FASTER GRAPHICS CARD, for the best quality Experience.

-> Clone the Repository. or click on Code then Dowload ZIP.
+First,  Clone the Repository. or click on Code then Dowload ZIP.
+Or go to the [releases page](https://github.com/TigerIS12024/KPWEA-info-channel/releases).

 First
 You need to install the [WS3000 Font Extended from TWC Classics](https://twcclassics.com/downloads.html).